Posted in Money on October 17th, 2017

 What makes a person exceptional is his ability to swallow his ego and accept what works.
 Not even 1% of people can do this.
 Deng Xiaoping did.

-After Mao Zedong passed, Deng Xiaoping should have been at a disadvantage.
+After Mao Zedong passed, Deng Xiaoping should have been at a disadvantage due to his poor background.
 Yet, he outmaneuvered his opponents and was able to influence the direction of China.
-His poverty and experience in agriculture taught him to humbly seek results exclusively – never protect ego, as ego blocks results.
+His poor background and experience in agriculture taught him to humbly seek results exclusively – never protect ego, as ego blocks results.
 When you look at modern education, what you see is the opposite of what success does: modern education protects ego by ignoring results.

 3. The exception defines future rules and Deng Xiaoping was an exception.
 In The Power of the Powerless, Vaclav Havel identifies that a system which is built for the average person destroys everyone in the long run.
 Why is this?
 Anyone who undertands basic statistics knows that most people conform to the bulk of a standard bell curve – most people fall within 1-2 deviations of the mean.
 Why would a system designed for most people fail them in the long run?
 Because exceptions (statistical outliers) define future rules.
 The Wright brothers were exceptions – we now can fly.
 Sir Isaac Newton was an exception – our knowledge of mathematics and physics greatly expectanded because of him.
 Deng Xiaoping was an exception – he recognized the limits of socialism in its time and China is where it is today.